tonnytech/Potfolio/README.md

  Feel free to send me an email @ tonnytei4@gmail.com

   ## Show your support
-Give a star if you like my project
+Give a star if you like my work

 ## Acknowledgement
 Thanks to microverse for teaching me how to write codes.